mangucletus/grafana-dashboards-for-Prometheus/README.md

-# Prometheus & Grafana DevOps Lab
+# Prometheus and Grafana Lab

 THis is a complete monitoring stack using Prometheus, Node Exporter, and Grafana with Docker Compose.